-The Regulation on Provisions and Classification of Loans and Receivables was amended on April 9, 2011.
-According to Provisional Article 5 of the regulation, which will be effective until December 31, 2012, debt classified as Closely Monitored Loans and Other Receivables (i.e., group II receivables) granted to real persons or legal entities residing in Libya or engaged in activities relating to Libya can be restructured twice.
-Furthermore, such restructured debt may be classified Standard Loans and Receivables (i.e., group I receivables), provided that at least 10% of the total debt has been repaid.
-Any such debt classified under group I that is reclassified as group II or that is restructured or is continued to be monitored under group II as the agreed conditions for reclassification were not adhered to and are restructured once again may be reclassified as group I, provided that at least 15% of the total debt has been repaid.
-If such debt becomes subject to a redemption plan for a second time as a result of new loans having been utilized, then such debt shall be classified as Loans and Receivables with Limited Collection Ability (i.e., group III receivables) until 5% of the total debt has been repaid.
-As long as such percentage of payments foreseen in the redemption plan are made within the payment periods envisaged for group III, it is in the bank's discretion to set aside special provisions for such loans and receivables.
+The Regulation on Provisions and Classification of Loans and Receivables was amended on April 9, 2011 and December 25, 2012.
+According to Provisional Article 5 of the regulation, which is not applicable after December 31, 2013, debt classified as Closely Monitored Loans and Other Receivables (i.e., Group II receivables) granted to real persons or legal entities residing in Libya or engaged in activities relating to Libya can be restructured twice.
+Furthermore, such restructured debt may be classified Standard Loans and Receivables (i.e., Group I receivables), provided that at least 10% of the total debt has been repaid.
+Any such debt classified under Group I that is reclassified as Group II or that is restructured or is continued to be monitored under Group II as the agreed conditions for reclassification were not adhered to and are restructured once again may be reclassified as Group I, provided that at least 15% of the total debt has been repaid.
+If such debt becomes subject to a redemption plan for a second time as a result of new loans having been utilized, then such debt shall be classified as Loans and Receivables with Limited Collection Ability (i.e., Group III receivables) until 5% of the total debt has been repaid.
+As long as such percentage of payments foreseen in the redemption plan are made within the payment periods envisaged for Group III, it is in the bank's discretion to set aside special provisions for such loans and receivables.

-In addition, pursuant to Provisional Article 5 described above, if real persons or legal entities residing in Libya or having business activity relating to Libya (other than those described in the preceding paragraph) incur other debt that is classified under group III, IV or V, then the debt relating to Libya will be reclassified in the same group as such debt; however, setting aside special provisions in the ratio foreseen by the related group for these loans is in the discretion of the bank.
+In addition, pursuant to Provisional Article 5 described above, if real persons or legal entities residing in Libya or having business activity relating to Libya (other than those described in the preceding paragraph) incur other debt that is classified under Group III, IV or V, then the debt relating to Libya will be reclassified in the same group as such debt; however, setting aside special provisions in the ratio foreseen by the related group for these loans is in the discretion of the bank.
 So long as the classification methods as set out in the regulation are complied with, if a borrower fails to repay such debt due to a temporary lack of liquidity, then a bank is allowed to refinance the borrower with additional funding in order to strengthen its liquidity position or to structure a new repayment plan up to three times.